Posts

 Image

 This is a re-post of a trip review written for Bike Friday and Ciclismo Classico.
-Ciao tutti!
+Bookmark this chronicle Ciao tutti!
 Ready for a truly stellar, fully escorted bicycle tour of Italia?
 One that comes standard with stupendously good food, spectacular walled cities, a panoramic pedal through the Appenines with several challenging climbs into a luxury 4-star hotel bed?
 Put another way, if you're over pulling rocks from under your Thermorest, scrubbing congealed oatmeal from your MSR stove, and standing on traffic islands with a fragmented map flapping in your face, welcome to touring the Ciclismo Classico way.
 I was privileged to review one of the company's most popular tours: Bike Across Italy .
 Spanning 'the mid-calf to the mid-shin' of the boot of Italy over ten days, this moderately challenging tour takes in the regions of La Marche, Umbria, Tuscany and Lazio, starting in Fano on Adriatic sea and ending in Porto Ecole on the Mediterranean.
-The average mileage is about 50 gradually
+The average mileage...

 Bike Across Italy - Day 0 - Gear and Getting There